 Come try out one of our rides.
-Normally, membership would not be required, but as we return to club rides following the COVID-19 pandemic, we will only open rides up to members.
-The reason for this is that we do not have a safe way for non members to sign a waiver.
+Normally, membership would not be required, but as we return to club rides, only members will be allowed.
+The reason for this is that we do not have a safe way for non members to sign a waiver, and we need to have information for contact tracing.
 You are welcome to sign up for membership and attend a ride, however.

 In addition to being Portland’s premiere bicycle club, Portland Bicycling Club promotes cycling in youth and in the community by giving to several non-profits and donating time to such organizations as the Community Cycling Center, the Friends of the Historic Columbia River Highway, Bikes for Humanity, and the Street Trust.